patchoo/patchoo/docs/configuring_patchoo.sh.md

 ### Basic Path Configuration

-You will need to edit your _patchoo.sh to suit your environment before you upload it into Casper Admin.
+You will need to edit your 0patchoo.sh to suit your environment before you upload it into Casper Admin.

 `````